VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 ### Development ARM build

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.17.
-2. Run `make vmalert-arm` or `make vmalert-arm64` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics).
+2. Run `make vmalert-linux-arm` or `make vmalert-linux-arm64` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics).
-   It builds `vmalert-arm` or `vmalert-arm64` binary respectively and puts it into the `bin` folder.
+   It builds `vmalert-linux-arm` or `vmalert-linux-arm64` binary respectively and puts it into the `bin` folder.

 ### Production ARM build

 1. [Install docker](https://docs.docker.com/install/).
-2. Run `make vmalert-linux-arm-prod` or `make vmalert-arm64-prod` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics).
+2. Run `make vmalert-linux-arm-prod` or `make vmalert-linux-arm64-prod` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics).
-   It builds `vmalert-linux-arm-prod` or `vmalert-arm64-prod` binary respectively and puts it into the `bin` folder.
+   It builds `vmalert-linux-arm-prod` or `vmalert-linux-arm64-prod` binary respectively and puts it into the `bin` folder.